dbenson24/comp86/Project-4/Readme.md

 affecting and the JSlider allows a user to adjust the currently selected value for the currently selected plane.

+#### AddPlaneDialog.java
+- Extends the swing JDialog class.
+- This class creates a small dialog that allows a user to specify parameters in order to create a new plane.

+#### MapMenuBar.java
+- Extends the swing MenuBar class.
+- THis class creates a menu bar at the top to give the user access to some extra functionality.
+Included in it is the File menu to close the program and the Edit menu with the option to Add a Plane, Remove Current Plane, Pause, or Play.
+- The Play and Pause menu items are enabled or disabled depending on whether or not the animation is running.

 ## Inheritance Hierarchy

 #### Main